List of Ninja Turtles: The Next Mutation characters: Vam-Mi

 Vam-Mi (portrayed by Kira Clavell, voiced by Saffron Henderson) is a 10,000-year-old female vampire from China.
 She was previously defeated by Chung I who tore out her heart, plunging her into a long sleep.
 Her henchmen Bing and Chi Chu used a magic potion to awaken her; however, it was a blunder on Chi Chu's part out of missing her, since unless Vam-Mi's heart was returned within 96 hours, she would turn into sludge and never be awoken again.
-The Turtles used Vam-Mi's link to her heart to lure her into a trap, where they reduced her to dust with sunlight; Chi Chu and Bing collected the ashes, but decided against reviving her again.
+The Turtles used Vam-Mi's link to her heart to lure her into a trap, where they reduced her to dust with sunlight.
+Chi Chu and Bing collected the ashes, but decided against reviving her again.

 Bing

-Bing (portrayed by Justin Soon, voiced by Colin Musback) – A male vampire and one of Vam-Mi's henchmen, he appears to be the age of a child.
+Bing (portrayed by Justin Soon, voiced by Colin Musback) is a male vampire and one of Vam-Mi's henchmen.
+He appears to be the age of a child.

 Chi Chu

-Chi Chu (portrayed by Lauren Attadia, voiced by Sherry Thorson) – A female vampire and one of Vam-Mi's assistant, she appears to be the age of a child.
+Chi Chu (portrayed by Lauren Attadia, voiced by Sherry Thorson) is a female vampire and one of Vam-Mi's assistant.
+She appears to be the age of a child.